kopf/radiostats/README.md

 function which is sufficient for many cases.
 It behaves as follows:

 * Iterates over `self.tracklist_urls` - a list of URLs, each containing a playlist to be parsed and stored.
+This is necessary as many radio stations separate tracklists on an hour-by-hour basis, meaning that there are 24 URLs to be scraped for one day.
+If the radio station in question puts all tracks for the entire day on one webpage, this can simply be a list containing one string (see, for example, the `FluxFMScraper`).
 * For each URL, GET the HTML content and store its BeautifulSoup representation in `self.soup`.
 * Call `self.extract_tracks()`, a function that will find all tracks in `self.soup` and append them to `self.tracks`